 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Big Bear Lake.
-To help you make friends with Big Bear Lake before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Outdoor adventurists should definitely plan to stop at Big Bear Lake on their next trip through California!
 You have a choice of hostels and this is the largest recreation lake in Southern California, which calls for plenty of fishing and boating.